lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Is this machine behind NAT?`

-Select option A **or** option B:

-A. If the machine is publicly routable, enter :kbd:`N`.

-B. If the machine is not publicly routable but will be accessible via network address translation (NAT), enter :kbd:`Y`.
-You will then be asked an additional configuration question:
+1. If the machine is publicly routable, enter :kbd:`N`; otherwise, if the machine is not publicly routable but will be accessible via network address translation (NAT), enter :kbd:`Y`.

+2. If you answered :kbd:`Y`, you will be asked an additional configuration question:

-   1. :guilabel:`External IP address for NAT`
+   :guilabel:`External IP address for NAT`

    Enter the publicly routable IP address of the NAT router.

 -----------------
 Initial UI Subnet